matutosi/textrar/README.md

 # textrar

-The goal of textrar is to translate texts with `'TexTra'` easily.
+The goal of textrar is to translate texts with TexTra easily.

 <https://mt-auto-minhon-mlt.ucri.jgn-x.jp/>